East Texas weekend getaways are just around the corner!

 Welcome To East Texas Weekend Getaways

 A weekend trip could be all you need to make the most of your time in East Texas.
-Below are seven (7) of my favorite weekend getaways in East Texas and a hidden gem I came across.
+Below are 8 of my favorite weekend getaways in East Texas and a hidden gem I came across.
+These are some of the best places I can recommend you go to.
+I know there are many more, and I may add more as I find them, but this list is a good start.

-Caddo Lake has quaint cabins and is an East Texas popular destination any time of year.
+Caddo Lake is as far east as you can go between the borders of Texas & Louisiana.
+Many cabins are available to rent, and it’s an East Texas popular destination any time of year.
 Caddo Lake State Park is a wonderful state park with cypress trees.
 Find a tour guide to take you on a boat tour of Caddo Lake.
 I went on one a couple of years ago, but the person I took the tour with is no longer in business.
 If anything, there are hiking and biking trails for your enjoyment.

 2. Holly Lake Ranch (Near Tyler)

-An East Texas hidden gem in the piney woods roughly 2-hrs from Dallas is where you’ll find Holly Lake Ranch.
+An East Texas hidden gem in the piney woods roughly 2-hrs from Dallas and 30 minutes from Tyler is where you’ll find Holly Lake Ranch.
 It’s an unincorporated private and gated community with a golf course where an adorable 2-bedroom lake resort cabin called Hank’s Hideaway is for rent.

 The cabin is equipped with amenities like a home.
 Enjoy a wood-burning fireplace, a screened-in back patio with a gas fire pit to watch the wildlife go by, and an open-concept kitchen perfect for hosting friends and family.
 These are just a few of the amenities that are my favorite.